 “Whereas the undersigned has succeeded in capturing and destroying a portion of the enemy’s fleet and in driving the remainder out of Galveston Harbor and beyond the neighboring waters, and the blockade has thus been raised, he therefore hereby proclaims to all friendly nations, and their merchants are invited to resume their usual commercial intercourse with this Port.”

-Meanwhile, Major General Nathaniel P. Banks issued orders recalling all Federal troops on transports going from New Orleans to Galveston.
-This temporarily broke the Federal blockade along the Texas coast and freed Texas from Federal occupation.
-Confederates held Galveston until the end of the war.
+Meanwhile, General Banks issued orders recalling all Federal troops on transports going from New Orleans to Galveston.
+This was a great morale booster for the Confederates, as they converted the captured Federal ships into blockade runners; this temporarily broke the Federal blockade along the Texas coast and freed Texas from Federal occupation.
+The Federals would eventually bolster their blockade enough to force Magruder to abandon Matagorda Bay and Corpus Christi, but Galveston would remain in Confederate hands until the end of the war.